Tim Weed: Light and Dark

 Weed performed at Stag's Leap Wine Cellars in Napa in 2016, and was approached by listeners who were in the New York Philharmonic.
 They convinced Weed to compose an orchestral piece with banjo as featured soloist, and Weed ended up collaborating with arranger Stephen Cohn on a new symphonic work, "Colloquium: Dark & Light".
-During this time, Weed was also working with his nonprofit group Sound Orchard dedicated to building community through music, and he teamed with his violinist colleague Sascha Jacobsen to orchestrate Weed's earlier suite "Morro Glen" for orchestra.
+During this time, Weed was also working with his nonprofit group Sound Orchard dedicated to building community through music, and he teamed with his violinist colleague Sascha Jacobsen to orchestrate Weed's earlier suite "Morro Glenn" for orchestra.

-In 2019, Weed and his partner Elizabeth "Liebe" Patterson traveled to the Czech Republic to record "Colloquium: Dark & Light" and "Morro Glen" with the Prague Symphony Orchestra at SONO Records.
+In 2019, Weed and his partner Elizabeth "Liebe" Patterson traveled to the Czech Republic to record "Colloquium: Dark & Light" and "Morro Glenn" with the Prague Metropolitan Orchestra at SONO Records.
 Patterson served as musical director during the recording and mixing.
-Weed announced in August 2020 that he would release his third album, Light and Dark, the following month.
-The album, containing the two concertos for banjo and orchestra, was released on the label Plant Studios Records, founded by Arne Frager who ran the Record Plant in Sausalito.
+Weed announced in August 2020 that he would release his third album, containing two concertos for banjo and orchestra, Light and Dark, the following month.